ethereum/ethereum-org-website/docs/foundation/index.md

 The EF is not a company, or even a traditional non-profit.
 Their role is not to control or lead Ethereum, nor are they the only organization that funds critical development of Ethereum-related technologies.
 The EF is one part of a much larger [ecosystem](/community/).

-Learn more at [ethereum.foundation](http://ethereum.foundation/) or check out the [Ethereum Foundation Blog](https://blog.ethereum.org/) for the EF's latest news and announcements.

 ## Ethereum Foundation Initiatives